 – if the wireless system is unreliable and hand-held devices are being used, load the open work orders for equipment locations on the route on to the device prior to starting the inspection.

-These are features that may not be available on your system but downloading information from the database to a flexible tool such as MS Access can make these things possible.
+Some of these are features may not be available on your system but downloading information from the database to a flexible tool such as MS Access can make these things possible.

 Some of the better systems can also interface to the operating control system and are able to show PM inspectors useful “live” data such as motor loads, tank levels, etc.